-2 Unit is best suited to those with good literacy skills who have an interest in expanding their knowledge of world Religious Traditions.
+2 Unit is best suited to those with high literacy skills who have an interest in expanding their knowledge of world Religious Traditions.

-1 Unit is best suited to those students who would like their continued studies in Religion to count as an ATAR unit.
-It is an option that allows those who have an interest in expanding their knowledge of world Religious Traditions to take it without overloading themselves with a 2 unit subject.
+1 Unit is best suited to those students with sound literacy skills who have an interest in expanding their knowledge of world Religious Traditions.
+The 1 unit option allows those with an already rigorous course load to continue their studies in Religion and have it count as an ATAR unit.
 This course still requires a consistent and diligent approach.